Ampasimena

 Ampasimena is a town and commune in Madagascar.
-It belongs to the district of Taolanaro, which is a part of Anosy Region.
+It belongs to the district of Taolagnaro, which is a part of Anosy Region.
 The population of the commune was estimated to be approximately 20,000 in 2001 commune census.

 Only primary schooling is available.
 The majority 95% of the population of the commune are farmers, while an additional 4% receives their livelihood from raising livestock.
 The most important crops are cassava and coffee; also rice is an important agricultural product.
 Services provide employment for 1% of the population.